webix-hub/gitbook-spreadsheet-guide/using_formulas.md

 ![Named Ranges Button](img/named_ranges_button.png)

-2) Choose the necessary action in the opened popup with the list of ranges.
+2) Apply the necessary action by clicking the corresponding icon in the line with the named range in question:

-- To edit the range, click the "pencil" icon, related to this range.
+- To edit the range, click the "pencil" icon.
-- To delete the range, click the corresponding "basket" icon.
+- To delete the range, click the "basket" icon.

 ![Editing Icons for Named Range](img/named_range_edit_icons.png)